 Priority To Increase Students' Literacy Skills Outcome Increase in students' grade based reading level Domain(s) Student Growth and Achievement, Learning Supports and Teaching and Leading Context/ Rationale/ Data Analysis During engagement sessions with education staff, literacy was identified as the area in greatest need of support for our students.
-During IPP collaborative planning (parents/guardians, students and education team), IPP goals related to literacy skills were created for 89% of our grade 1-9 students.
-Results Analysis: Student survey results from June 2022, indicated that 81% of students felt they had improved their reading skills over the course of the school year.
+During IPP collaborative planning (parents/guardians, students and education team) for the 2023/2024 school year, IPP goals related to literacy skills were created for 80% of our students.
+Results Analysis: Survey results from 2023 Alberta Education survey, indicated that 86.9% of parents, students and teachers indicating satisfaction with the overall quality of education.
 100% of our Bright Bank Academy students who participated in reading intervention programming increased their grade based reading level.
 These results indicate that we are on the right track with this goal and there is a real benefit to our students in continuing to focus on reading.
-Given this, we are looking at incorporating further intervention strategies (Jolly Phonics, R2R) and assessment strategies (R2R).
+Given this, we are looking to continue incorporating further intervention strategies (Precision Reading, Jolly Phonics, R2R) and assessment strategies (R2R, Wechsler).
 Strategies All students will be assessed using the Precision Reading Student Profile for inclusion in the Precision Reading Program in September of each school year.
 All education staff have received training in the Precision Reading Program.
 Professional Development: Four teachers to complete Right To Read Training.
-The school will continue to update our library so that there is high interest reading material for our students.
+The school will continue to update our library with high interest reading material for our students.
 DEAR (Drop Everything and Read) time where all staff and students participate.
 School wide reading games/activities.
 Utilize the Jolly Phonics program for our students with pre-K to Grade 1 reading levels.
 Staff will read aloud books and articles of interest to their class to develop interest, vocabulary and comprehension skills.
 Student feedback on the types of reading material they would like to see in the school library.
 In consultation with our Director of Indigenous Resources, the school library will increase the amount of books that are written by Indigenous authors.
-Budgeting considerations for Professional Development (R2R), Jolly Phonics resources and to purchase new books for the schools' library.
-Local Measures Increase in students' grade based reading level on standardized tests (Wechsler Fundamental Skills test or equivalent assessment tool) Increase in Precision Reading Student Profile Scores for all participants in the program.
-Classroom observation and documentation that students are engaging in reading activities.
+Budgeting considerations for Professional Development (R2R), further Jolly Phonics resources and to purchase new books for the schools' library.
+Use part of the classroom complexity grant to have a staff member focus on improving literacy supports.
+Local Measures Increase in students' grade based reading level on standardized tests (Wechsler Fundamental Skills test or equivalent assessment tool) Classroom observation and documentation that students are engaging in reading activities.
 Student Surveys IPP goal achievement on literacy related goals.
 Provincial Measures Growth in the percentage of parents indicating satisfaction with the overall quality of education as measured by the Alberta Education survey.

-Assurance Framework for 2023-2024
+Assurance Framework for 2024-2025